What is Employee Retention and How to Manage it?

 Why is Employee Retention Important?

-It’s human nature to feel wanted and that your skills are useful.
-If employees are happy they are more likely to stay with a company.
-Plus, motivated employees are company advocates – they’ll praise their employer if they feel inspired and look forward to going to work every day.
+If employees feel appreciated and listened to they’ll enjoy their work.
+Motivated employees are company advocates – they’ll praise their employer if they feel inspired and look forward to going to work every day.

 Another reason why employee retention is important is cost.
 High employee turnover is expensive.
 It can cost up the equivalent of an employee’s annual salary to hire someone new.
 This can include advertising, human resources, management time, training, and loss of productivity while the new employee learns how to do the job.